 No, that's not a titan from the anime Attack on Titan, but Dark Dust Spirit employs almost as much strength.
 While its 2200 ATK is only decent for its level of 6, and it requires a sacrifice to normal summon, Dark Dust automatically destroys all other face-up monsters when it enters the field, wiping out several opposing units in a single masterful stroke with a pseudo-Dark Hole.

 Of course, your own monsters (other than Dark Dust itself) are also impacted, so either wait until your field is empty (besides the tribute you'll use) or set your monsters into face-down defense position to avoid having them destroyed when the effect activates.

 6. Yamata Dragon

 One of several impressive Yu-Gi-Oh dragons, Yamata's stats actually eclipse that of a Blue-Eyes White Dragon—if you reverse them.
-As a level 7 monster, it needs two tributes to normal summon, and bears the usual special summon-ban and hand-returning of spirit monsters, but Yamata employs an awesome effect: when it inflicts battle damage to your opponent, you draw cards until you have five in your hand!
+As a level-7 monster, it needs two tributes to normal summon, and it bears the usual special summon-ban and hand-returning of spirit monsters, but Yamata employs an awesome effect: When it inflicts battle damage to your opponent, you draw cards until you have five in your hand!
 Very few cards let you so rapidly replenish your hand to ensure you never run out of plays.

 Fire-attributed, pyro-typed Hino-Kagu-Tsuchi (enough hyphens for ya?) bears slightly lower DEF than Yamata, but a smidge more ATK, perfect for activating its terrifying ability.
 Reversing Yamata's trend, Hino forces an opponent to discard all cards in their hand when it inflicts battle damage to them.
 Although some cards can be recycled from the graveyard, losing their entire hand puts foes at a massive disadvantage that few can recover from.